ocoffey/csc-211-su18/assignments/a00/readme.md

 You should see, `hello.c`.

-Now, it is to compile your program.
+Now, it is time to compile your program.
 We will use `gcc`.
 Simply type this below:

 ```bash
 $ gcc hello.c -g -o hello